 Consent/Assent Materials Question - Answer

-Unless otherwise authorized by the ERC, researchers at a minimum, shall provide the following information to each subject:
+Unless otherwise authorized by the ERC, researchers at a minimum, shall provide the following information to each participant:

-- A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures that are experimental;
+- A statement that the study involves research, an explanation of the purposes of the research, estimation of the expected duration of the participant's research activity, a description of the procedures to be followed, and identification of any procedures that are experimental;

-- A description of any benefits to the subject or to others that may be reasonably be expected from the research;
+- A clear description of any benefits to the participant or to others that may be reasonably be expected from the research;

-- A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained;
+- A statement describing the extent, if any, to which confidentiality of records identifying the participant will be maintained;

 - If applicable, a statement informing parents that video and/or audio taping of students will take place and a place on the consent form for parents to give active consent to the recordings.
 Typically this is done with a check box or boxes and relevant language contained in the consent form signed by the parent.
 (The consent letter must also clearly state what measures will be taken by the researcher if the image or voice of a student without consent is captured by a recording device.)

 - If the research protocol includes a survey instrument administered to students, consent forms must clearly state that parents have the right to preview the survey before they provide consent.
 The consent form must also state how the parent may preview the survey.
 Providing the preview is the responsibility of the researcher; MMSD will not provide copies of these surveys to parents.